-Interview in Rogue Valley Messenger Editor Phil Busse interviews Alan Journet on the bill; scroll down to ‘It’s Getting Hot In Here With State Legislative Session on Horizon, A Chance To Curb Emissions’
+Interview in Rogue Valley Messenger Editor Phil Busse interviews Alan Journet on the bill; scroll down to ‘It’s Getting Hot In Here With State Legislative Session on Horizon, A Chance To Curb Emissions.’

-|Small Business Sign-on||Organization Sign-on||Agricultural sign-on||Faith Sign-on letter||Local Elected Officials|
+|Individual Sign-on||Small Business Sign-on||Organization Sign-on||Agricultural sign-on||Faith Sign-on letter||Local Elected Officials|

 The Clean Energy Jobs Bill (CEJ), known as SB1070 as the 2017 session closed, now has new numbers since two bills have been introduced following the analysis of the Work Group session reports (see below for titles) from fall 2017.
 At the end of 2017, SB1070 enjoyed 42 sponsors/supporters, 29 in the House and 13 in the Senate.
 Regrettably these are all Democrats.
 Climate science is a non-partisan issue; we hope Oregon can show how this should be done.
 Governor Brown is on board for 2018 passage as is House Speaker Tina Kotek and the complete House Leadership team.
 In the Senate one member of the Leadership team is so far on board.
 Persuading some Republicans to acknowledge the urgency of action would be beneficial.
 This is not only because Senate President Courtney is more likely to be supportive if there is evidence of bi-partisan support, but also because revenue generating bills constitutionally require a 3/5th majority in each chamber to pass.
 Although the Legislative Counsel writers feel that the bill is a permitting bill not a revenue-generating bill and thus evades the 3/5th requirement, this opinion could be challenged in court.

 The campaign for 2018 also involves efforts to generate support for the Clean Energy Jobs Bill among Businesses, Organizations, Elected local officials, The Agricultural Community, the Faith Community and particularly (of course) among State Representatives.
 To achieve the latter, we are seeking constituents in Districts represented by non-sponsors who will contact reps and urge their support and urge them to identify CEJ as a high priority for 2018.
 SOCAN is proud to join others involved in the campaign including Renew Oregon, Rogue Climate, 350.PDX, 350.Eugene (Campaign #4), 350.Salem, 350.Deschutes.
 The Democratic Party of Oregon, at its Quarterly meeting in Portland November 18/19 2017 passed a resolution of endorsement for the Clean Energy Jobs Bill, with encouragement to the legislature to pass the bill in 2018.

 SOCAN Government Group

 The SOCAN Government Group is working on the following tactics: 1) Reaching out to representatives through constituents to encourage signing on to CEJB and assigning it high priority 2) Working through the Jackson County Democratic Party to educate the Democratic Party of Oregon (DPO) about the importance and urgency of action.
 At the SOCAN/Rogue Climate Clean Energy Jobs Forum on September 7th we established a series of teams working locally on the above elements.
 Anyone wishing to help promote meaningful greenhouse gas emissions (climate pollution) reduction legislation in Oregon is encouraged to contact Alan Journet, email: firstname.lastname@example.org

 Democratic Party Strategy

 We are also working with the Democratic Party of Oregon and County Central Committees to and make it a high priority for that session to pass a resolution supporting the Clean Energy Jobs Bill in 2018 and encourage representatives to support it.
 The following resolution has been passed by the Jackson County Democratic Party Central Committee and is being considered by other such committees across the state.
 An abbreviated version will be presented at the state level in November.
 JCDPCC Resolution A pdf file JCDPCC Resolution A word file

 The combination of optimism generated by the Paris Agreement regarding global warming goals, and pessimism generated by the November election, have led to the greater realization that for the U.S. to achieve meaningful reductions in emissions, the states must take the lead.
 The pressure, therefore, is on states such as Oregon where there is a political ‘climate’ that conceivably could enact meaningful GHG emissions reduction legislation.
 However, we cannot possible achieve comprehensive greenhouse gas emissions (climate pollution) reduction without YOUR help.
 Please join us….Please email Alan Journet (email@example.com) or call 541-301-4107 if you wish to get involved